 There is a flat fee of 38 euros to central Athens from the airport (including luggage, VAT and road tolls) up until midnight.
 The flat fee will jump to 54 euros from midnight to 5:00am.

-If you are arriving into Athens by boat from another part of Greece or Europe, we recommend you pre-book your pick up from the port, as finding a taxi can prove difficult when several ships have arrived at once.
+If you are arriving into Athens by boat from another part of Greece or Europe, we recommend you pre-book your pick up from the port of Piraeus, as finding a taxi can prove difficult when several ships have arrived at once.
 There is no public taxi service where you can pre-book days in advance.

 Tipping your taxi driver